-Our webinar on 15 July covered the DSA assessment process – what’s involved and what this will look like during COVID-19.
+Our webinar on 15 July 2020, covered the Disabled Students’ Allowance (DSA) assessment process – what’s involved and what this will look like during COVID-19.

-The session, designed for students with a vision impairment who are about to start higher education in England, covered:
+The session, designed for students with a vision impairment who are about to start university in England, covered:

 - What an assessment is for

 - What equipment and non-medical help support you may be entitled to

 - What preparation you need to do for the assessment

 - What the assessment process will look like during COVID-19

 Due to the high level of questions during our webinar with Lesley, the Chair of The National Network of Assessment Centres (NNAC) we were unable to answer them all on the day.
 Here is a written response to those we were unable to answer during the webinar.